 Only four places exist in the world that can claim to be the center of a hemisphere.
 The earth has four points that are halfway between the geographical poles.
 These 4 points are called the 45 x 90.

 Two of these geographical points are on land, and two are in the ocean.
-Of the two points that are on land, one of them is in a mountainous region of China and is very difficult to visit.
-The second is located in central Wisconsin in the middle of a cornfield.
+Of the two points on land, one is in a mountainous region of China and is very difficult to visit.
+The second is in central Wisconsin, in the middle of a cornfield.

 Door County

-Door County’s small landmass, filled with amazing water views, lighthouses, vineyards, cherry groves, and wineries, is Wisconsin’s number one vacation destination.
+Door County’s small landmass offers visitors fantastic water views, lighthouses to explore, vineyards, cherry groves, and wineries to visit.
+Door County is Wisconsin’s number one vacation destination.

 We have several posts that include romantic trips to Door County.
-Be sure to check out Couples Weekend in Door County for just a few of the highlights.
+Check Couples Weekend in Door County

 Rock Island